KDCinfo/snippets/pwa/training/README.md

+# Training Progress SPA

-# Educational Advancement 2018
+(a.k.a., Educational Advancement 2018)

-`Educational Advancement` is a listing of courses I've been engaged with since May 2018.
+This `Training Progress SPA` is a listing of courses I've been engaged with since May 2018.

 [See it live!](https://kdcinfo.com/app/training/)

-## Training Progress SPA
+## Training Progress

 In May 2018, I began investing time learning Progressive Web Apps (PWA).
 In that neither selected training vendor provides a public profile page, I decided to create a SPA showing my relevant and ongoing course studies.